Updated September 30, 2025

 Kinship Names with Names

-Where’s Aunt Maud?
+Where’s Aunt Betty?

 but

-Where’s my aunt?
+Where’s your aunt?

-Where’s my aunt Maud?
+Where’s your aunt Betty?

-Jobs, Titles, and Terms of Endearment
+Jobs Titles and Terms of Endearment or Respect

 What would Coach do?
+(What would Coach Bob do?)

 How much will this cost, Doctor?
+(How much will this cost, Dr. Jones?)

 but